trampgeek/moodle-qtype_coderunner/README.md

 3. The RunguardSandbox.

+    [Note: The RunguardSandbox is no longer being maintained and will probably be deleted from CodeRunner in the near future.]
 The RunguardSandbox is the easiest one to use, as it requires no extra resources apart from whatever languages (Python3, Java etc) you wish to use in CodeRunner questions.
 However, the RunguardSandbox is also the least secure.
 It runs student submitted jobs on the Moodle server itself, so most